jeong-tae/RACNN-pytorch/README.md

 - Don't know how to pre-train a APN.
 Need more details
 - Rankloss doesn't decrease.
 Because no pretrain? or bugs?

+## Results

+Current best is 71.68% at scale1 with APN pretraining.
+It's bad than using just VGG19

 ## Usage

 For training, use following command.